-Your Mental Health Officer will make an application for a CTO to
+Your mental health officer (MHO) will make an application for a

-and your named person should be informed if an application for a
+You and your named person should be informed if an application

-The Mental Health Tribunal decides whether a CTO is to be granted.
+The Tribunal decides whether a CTO is to be granted.
 The

-Tribunal is made up of three people - a lawyer,
+Tribunal is made up of three people - a lawyer, a psychiatrist, and

 You can be given medical treatment while on a CTO if the

-Tribunal agree to it or in an emergency.
-Your RMO must follow
+Tribunal agree to it, or in an emergency.
+Your responsible medical

 You have the right to an independent advocate.
 This is someone

 who helps you say what you think about your treatment.
-Your mental
+Your MHO

-health officer should let you know how to get help from an
+should let you know how to get help from an independent

-person, can apply to the Mental Health Tribunal for it to be
+person, can apply to the Tribunal for it to be removed once the